Hey mommy-to-be, get your Nursery ready before baby arrives. Click here.

 A hutch on your desk makes so much more sense.
 When your floor space is limited, you want to go vertical on your storage.
 Decorate it beautifully with a removable wall paper above the desk for some extra oomph factor.

-Headboards are an easy way to add class to a drab dorm room.
+Headboards are an easy way to add class to an otherwise, drab dorm room.
 It doesn't take up any extra room in your tiny space and gives the bed a more finished look.

 If you have an open closet or any area that you want to hide, a room divider is the answer.
 It is also a great option to help give the look of more than one room.